As the COVID-19 pandemic continues, small businesses continue to find new ways forward to meet the challenges of uncertain times.

 Our food gardens are aestheically attractive and contribute to positive urban renewal – less bare concrete, more leafy greenery.

-The food-safe containers we use for delivery are collected, washed and reused weekly.
+The food-safe containers we use for restaurant deliveries are collected, washed and reused weekly.

 You deserve to know exactly what you’re eating and where it came from.
 Our “in-sight in-mind” approach embraces open transparency about how we grow our food.